 \section{\bf{Introduction}}

 The discovery of topological insulators \cite{Kane2,Kane,Bernevig2, Fu,haijun,Qi2,SchnyderA} which possess bulk insulating gap and massless Dirac surface states have inspired intense theoretical and experimental studies in the symmetry and topological properties of electronic band structures.
-In recent years, a large number of topological insulators and topological semimetals, such as topological crystalline insulators \cite{Hsieh}, higher-order topological insulators \cite{Benalcazar,Schindler,Schindler2,Wang3,Choi}, Dirac semimetals \cite{Rappe,WangZ1,WangZ2,Borisenko, LiuZK1, LiuZK2,Yang2,Xiong,Kim,Wieder,Vishwanath}, Weyl semimetals \cite{Wan,Burkov2,Dai2,Yang,Halasz,Liu,Hirayama,Weng,Huang,Xus,Lv,Soluyanov,Ruan}, nodal line \cite{Burkov,Weng2,Fang3, Bian, Weng3} and nodal chain \cite{Wuquangsheng} topological semimetals, have been discovered.
+In recent years, a large number of topological insulators and topological semimetals, such as topological crystalline insulators \cite{Hsieh}, higher-order topological insulators \cite{Benalcazar,Schindler,Schindler2,Wang3,Choi}, Dirac semimetals \cite{Rappe,WangZ1,WangZ2,Borisenko, LiuZK1, LiuZK2,Yang2,Xiong,Kim,Wieder,Vishwanath}, Weyl semimetals \cite{Wan,Burkov2,Dai2,Yang,Halasz,Liu,Hirayama,Weng,Huang,Xus,Lv,Soluyanov,Ruan}, nodal line \cite{Burkov,Weng2,Fang3, Bian, Weng3}, nodal chain \cite{Wuquangsheng}, and multifold chiral \cite{Rao,Sanchez,Schroter,Takane,Li2,Yao,Fang,Bradlyn2,Chang2,Tang} topological semimetals, have been discovered.
 Moreover, systematic ways to diagnose non-trivial band topology based on topological quantum chemistry and symmetry-based indicators have been developed and a large number of topological materials have been found \cite{PoHC,Kruthoff,Zhangtiantian,TangF,Vergniory}.

-Recently, the discovery of Kramers Weyl semimetals (KWSs) has significantly expanded the family of topological materials \cite{Rao,Sanchez,Schroter,Takane,Li2,Yao}.
-It has been stated that in all chiral crystals (crystals which lack mirror or roto-inversion symmetries) with spin-orbit coupling (SOC), each time-reversal invariant momentum (TRIM) is a Weyl point called Kramers Weyl point \cite{Chang,Fang,Bradlyn2,Chang2,Tang}.
+Recently, the study of Kramers Weyl semimetals (KWSs) has significantly expanded the family of topological materials \cite{Chang}.
+It has been stated that in all chiral crystals (crystals which lack mirror or roto-inversion symmetries) with spin-orbit coupling (SOC), each two-fold degenerate time-reversal invariant momentum (TRIM) point is a Weyl point called Kramers Weyl point.
 Around a Kramers Weyl point, the degeneracy near the TRIM is split along all directions in momentum space by SOC \cite{Samokhin}.
-Consequently, the Fermi surfaces enclosing Kramers Weyl points are split by SOC, and each Fermi surface possesses nontrivial and opposite Chern numbers, as depicted in Fig.~\ref{fig:fig1}a \cite{Chang}.
+Consequently, the Fermi pockets enclosing Kramers Weyl points are split by SOC, and each Fermi pocket possesses nontrivial and opposite Chern numbers, as depicted in Fig.~\ref{fig:fig1}a \cite{Chang}.
 These KWSs exhibit several novel properties, such as the monopole-like spin texture \cite{Chang,Sakano}, longitudinal magnetoelectric responses \cite{Law, Yoda} and the quantized circular photogalvanic effect \cite{Moore,Chang,Chang2,Flicker,Rees, Ni}.